-Rather than telling you what the books of Philemon, 2 John, 3 John, and Jude teach, this edition of New Testament books on F.I.R.E. imparts the skills to discover their life-changing messages for yourself.
-Students of the Bible will journey through Philemon, 2 John, 3 John, and Jude one paragraph at a time, applying the four F.I.R.E. principles:
+Rather than telling you what the Book of Revelation teaches, Revelation on F.I.R.E. imparts the skills to help you discover its life-changing message for yourself.
+Students of the Bible will journey through Revelation one paragraph at a time, applying the four F.I.R.E. principles:

-Familiarity.
-Learn to ask probing questions and become intimately acquainted with each passage.
+Familiarity: Learn to ask probing questions and become intimately acquainted with each passage.

-Interpretation.
-Determine the intended meaning of the text.
+Interpretation: Determine the intended meaning of the text.

-Relationship.
-Consider the paragraph within its context of the book and beyond, to the whole of Scripture.
+Relationship: Consider the paragraph within its context of Revelation and beyond, to the whole of Scripture.

-Employment.
-Consider how God can employ you to do His will through your new understanding of the text.
+Employment: Consider how God can employ you to do His will through your new understanding of the text.

-Through this creative approach to inductive Bible study, readers will gain lifelong skills to grow in maturity as a disciple of Jesus, applying the Living Word in powerful new ways.
+Through this creative approach to inductive Bible study, readers gain lifelong skills to grow in maturity as a disciple of Jesus, applying the Living Word in powerful new ways.

-About the Author Dr. Ken J. Burge, Sr.
+About the Author

+Dr. Ken J. Burge, Sr.

-Ken Burge (BA, Washington Bible College; MA and MDiv, Capital Bible Seminary; DMin, Dallas Theological Seminary) is the pastor of Colmar Manor Bible Church in Washington, DC.
+Ken Burge (BA, Washington Bible College; MA and MDiv, Capital Bible Seminary; DMin, Dallas Theological Seminary) is the pastor of Colmar Manor Bible Church in Colmar Manor, Maryland.

 Ken and his wife, Kimberly, have three adult sons.

-Connect with the Author at www.colmarmanorbiblechurch.com
+Connect with the Author at: www.colmarmanorbiblechurch.com

-What Others Are Saying About Philemon, 2 John, 3 John, and Jude on F.I.R.E.
+What Others are Saying About REVELATION on F.I.R.E.